---

 ### Sources & Further Reading

-- [NerdWallet](https://www.nerdwallet.com/best/small-business/small-business-loans) — independent personal finance platform covering business credit, loans, and card comparisons
+- [NerdWallet](https://www.nerdwallet.com/the-best-credit-cards), independent personal finance platform with credit card comparisons and pre-qualification tools

 Written by Troy Johnston